formlio/forml/docs/concept.rst

     At runtime, the native actor DAG produced through the operator composition gets transformed to a representation of the selected third-party task dependency *runner* and the actual execution is carried under its control.

-    The list of supported runners shipped with ForML and their documentation can be found in the :doc:`runner/index` section.
+    The list of supported runners shipped with ForML and their documentation can be found in the :doc:`runner` section.